The compressed program offers students with sufficient university credits the option to fast track through the program in less than three years.

 |A minimum GPA of 2.7 (70) calculated on the last ten (10) university full course equivalents (two years of an undergraduate degree program)|

 Applicants can meet the prerequisite subjects through a combination of secondary, college, and university subjects.
 See the Collaborative program admission for details on courses and minimum averages.
 Prerequisite courses should have been taken within the last 10 years.

 For example, an applicant will meet the prerequisite requirements if they took one semester of math and biology at university and completed Grade 12 4U Chemistry and English.

-Applicants to the Collaborative and Compressed programs are required to complete the online CASPer Test.
+Applicants to the Compressed program are required to complete the online CASPer Test.